 VISIT TO THE ISTITUTO SUPERIORE PER LA CONSERVAZIONE ED IL RESTAURO, the leading scientific institution in Italy for the conservation and restoration of artworks and archaeological remains, as well as for the formation of experts in the field from different countries.
 The visit will focus on the conservation of the past as a modern profession and will include laboratories and facilities never accessible to visitors.
-On-site class, class-time (Introduction to the visit to be posted on BLACKBOARD >Content.
-No entrance fee is due)
+On-site class, class-time (Introduction to the visit to be posted on SAKAI > Resources.
+Since the Istituto is never open to the public no entrance fee is due)

 Lesson 6 The birth of an Archaeology in Ancient Greece.
 Past, identity and “monuments” through Greek sources.
 Greece & Rome: conquest, plundering, interaction.
 Rome and its empire as an art-market.
 The “end” of the Classical World.

-Lesson 7 Distruction and survival through the Middle-Ages.
+Lesson 7 Destruction and survival through the Middle-Ages.
 Of books, ruins and scholars – Florence, Rome and beyond.
 The Italian Renaissance and the Classical Heritage.

 Lesson 8 Archaeological collections in Europe and the ancestry of modern museums.
 The dawn of modern Archaeology: discoveries, exploration and research in the Mediterranean Region, circa 17th-19th century.
 (Abstract 5)